AVEVA/sample-adh-stream_type_change-python/README.md

 ### Enumeration Type Handling

 [Enumeration data types](https://docs.osisoft.com/bundle/pi-adapter-opc-ua/page/overview/principles-of-operation.html#enumeration-types) have been introduced in the 1.2 version of some PI Adapters.
-For these enum streams, the Adapter will send create the enum type in the OCS Namespace, but **the script will not be able to migrate the stream to these types**.
+For these enum streams, the Adapter will send create the enum type in the ADH Namespace, but **the script will not be able to migrate the stream to these types**.
-- The existing streams will currently be configured in OCS as an integer type, and it is not possible for the sample to detect whether these streams should migrate to the same integer type with the quality flag, or migrate to an enum type.
+- The existing streams will currently be configured in ADH as an integer type, and it is not possible for the sample to detect whether these streams should migrate to the same integer type with the quality flag, or migrate to an enum type.
 - The script will therefore attempt to migrate them to the same integer type with the quality flag (which should immediately begin the data ingress of the quality data)
     - eg. `TimeIndexed.UInt32` -> `TimeIndexed.UInt32.OpcUaQuality`
 - Since the sample will not create any new types, if the Adapter instance does not have any streams writing to the integer type with the quality flag, but they are all attempting to write to enum types, then this partial migration will not be possible.

 ### Migrating Enum types manually

-To migrate the enum type streams in OCS, follow the steps below for `Adapting this sample to other use cases.` While going through that section, use these steps for this specific use case
+To migrate the enum type streams in ADH, follow the steps below for `Adapting this sample to other use cases.` While going through that section, use these steps for this specific use case
-1. Manually create the stream view in the OCS portal for the existing integer Type to a specific enum Type.
+1. Manually create the stream view in the ADH portal for the existing integer Type to a specific enum Type.
 1. Add an entry to the `type_to_stream_view_mappings` dictionary for the existing integer Type to the Stream View ID created in the previous step.
 1. Set the `StreamSearchPattern` to match **only** these integer Typed Streams being matched to this Specific enum Type.
 1. Run the sample to convert these streams